Cell culture: Modern usage

 In modern usage, "tissue culture" generally refers to the growth of cells from a tissue from a multicellular organism in vitro.
 These cells may be cells isolated from a donor organism (primary cells) or an immortalised cell line.
 The cells are bathed in a culture medium, which contains essential nutrients and energy sources necessary for the cells' survival.
 Thus, in its broader sense, "tissue culture" is often used interchangeably with "cell culture".
 On the other hand, the strict meaning of "tissue culture" refers to the culturing of tissue pieces, i.e. explant culture.

 Tissue culture is an important tool for the study of the biology of cells from multicellular organisms.
 It provides an in vitro model of the tissue in a well defined environment which can be easily manipulated and analysed.
 In animal tissue culture, cells may be grown as two-dimensional monolayers (conventional culture) or within fibrous scaffolds or gels to attain more naturalistic three-dimensional tissue-like structures (3D culture).
-Eric Simon, in a 1988 NIH SBIR grant report, showed that electrospinning could be used to produce nano- and submicron-scale polymeric fibrous scaffolds specifically intended for use as in vitro cell and tissue substrates.
+A 1988 NIH SBIR grant report showed that electrospinning could be used to produce nano- and submicron-scale polymeric fibrous scaffolds specifically intended for use as in vitro cell and tissue substrates.
 This early use of electrospun fibrous lattices for cell culture and tissue engineering showed that various cell types would adhere to and proliferate upon polycarbonate fibers.
 It was noted that as opposed to the flattened morphology typically seen in 2D culture, cells grown on the electrospun fibers exhibited a more rounded 3-dimensional morphology generally observed of tissues in vivo.

 Plant tissue culture in particular is concerned with the growing of entire plants from small pieces of plant tissue, cultured in medium.